 “Therapy helps me reflect on why I feel or react the way that I do, whereas coaching helps me think about what I want to do in the future, and how I want to achieve it.
 Both therapy and coaching have been, and continue to be, really helpful tools for helping me identify and stay true to my core 'self' - which is something that I feel is pulled in all sorts of different directions as I take on more roles personally (daughter, wife, mother, friend) and as a curious & evolving leader professionally.”

 There are useful places to help find the right service and person for you to work with.
 The important thing with all three is that you find someone you trust and are comfortable with.

 Mentoring is traditionally provided through the workplace, although depending on which area you are looking for a mentor, your best friend here will be Google, Linked In or asking colleagues.
-For a full list of therapists you can search the British Association for Counselling and Psychotherapy here; and for coaches in the UK you can visit the Life Coach Directory here.
-For more information about what I offer, visit here (for individuals coaching) or here (for coaching in your organisation).

 If you have had therapy, mentoring or coaching, I’d love to hear your thoughts on the benefits you've experienced in the comments below!